-So, if you don't have the latest gear with UPF 50+ protection - or no protection at all - this technology could literally change your life...
-AND prevent an unfortunate trip to the dermatologist. (and an expensive doctor bill)
+If you don't have the latest gear with UPF 50+ protection - or no protection at all - you're leaving yourself vulnerable to harmful UV rays which can lead to an unfortunate trip to the dermatologist. (and an expensive doctor bill)

 Check out the chart below to better understand UPF ratings:

 Now we're going to look at a few different solutions below:

 There are many options to choose from when it comes to protecting your head and neck from the sun.
 Only a few pieces can keep you cool and protected while helping you combat hot temperatures.

 Essentially, wearing any type of ball cap is better than none.
 Regular caps are good, but long-billed hats work much better as they cover your face with more shade.

 Thankfully, long sleeve fishing shirts with UV sun protection can block the majority of the sun’s harmful rays on your upper body.
 A high-quality fishing shirt with a UPF 50+ rating will guarantee you the highest protection from UV radiation.